Hjarterhex/Writeups/HHCTF_2022/Crypto/LAES.md

                 self.state[i + j * 4] = temp[(j - i) % 4]
 ```

-For the inverse SubBytes step, we need to create an inverse sBox, by adding this class method (and calling it from the `__init__` method)
+For the inverse SubBytes step, we need to create an inverse S-box, by adding this class method (and calling it from the `__init__` method)

 ```python
     @classmethod